cap-js/docs/tools/cds-typer.md

 Using anything but lambda functions for either CRUD handler or action implementation will make it impossible for the LSP to infer the parameter types.

-You can remedy this by specifying the expected type with one of the following options:
+You can remedy this by specifying the expected type with one of the following options.

 Using [JSDoc](https://jsdoc.app/) in JavaScript projects: